jayyanar/12-week-ai-ml-ds-courses/README.md

 | **Advanced - Level 300** | Natural Language Processing Specialization | Pursue as per interest | [Enroll](https://www.deeplearning.ai/courses/natural-language-processing-specialization/) |
 | **Advanced - Level 300** | TensorFlow Developer Professional Certificate | Pursue as per interest | [Enroll](https://www.deeplearning.ai/courses/tensorflow-developer-professional-certificate/) |

-## Key Learning Approach: Compound Learning

-> **"Compound learning is the process of building knowledge and skills gradually over time, allowing each learning experience to build on the last, creating a powerful momentum in your career."**

-The courses are curated to follow the principle of compound learning, which emphasizes incremental progress and consistent effort.
-By following this structured approach, you'll not only accumulate knowledge but also deepen your understanding, making you proficient in AI/ML.

 ## Getting Started